How to make sakura milk latte at home

 Can I make tea from cherry blossom petals?

-So, the average Japanese person doesn’t pick up cherry blossom petals to make tea and I wouldn’t recommend it either.
+The average Japanese person doesn’t pick up cherry blossom petals to make tea and I wouldn’t recommend it either.

-Sakura flower can be eaten in small amounts by humans (be aware that it’s toxic for dogs and cats).
+Sakura flower can be eaten in small amounts by humans (be aware that it’s toxic for dogs and cats!).

-But there are over 200 varieties of Japanese cherry trees and only a couple of them are commonly used for culinary uses; the petals of many sakura sorts may taste bitter.
+But there are over 200 varieties of Japanese cherry trees and only a couple of them are commonly used for culinary uses; petals of many sakura sorts may taste bitter.

-Salt pickled cherry blossoms were traditionally the most common way to buy edible sakura, but lately you can also find convenient sakura in powdered form.
+Salt pickled cherry blossoms were traditionally the most common way to buy edible sakura.

 How to make pink sakura latte

-Time needed: 5 minutes.
+Time needed: 5 minutes

-How to prepare homemade sakura steamer
+How to prepare sakura steamer

 Usually sakura powder dissolves easily in water, but to prevent it from clumping, it’s good to stir it in a little amount of hot water first, making a sort of sakura concentrate.

-Mix the sakura syrup you just made with the milk.
+Mix the sakura syrup with the milk.

-Making iced sakura latte
+Tricks to make iced sakura latte

 Sakura milk latte is enjoyable both warm and cool.